A Letter to Our Community

 The CDC recommends face coverings be worn by essential workers.
 Driscoll’s has implemented a policy for our independent growers in the U.S. and Canada that requires face coverings for workers when they cannot social distance (defined as being less than 6 feet apart for greater than 10 minutes).
 In addition, we strongly encourage growers to provide face coverings for all on-site employees.
 Cloth face coverings, in particular bandanas and procedural masks, are widely in use within our enterprise to help prevent the spread of the virus.
 Driscoll’s Food Safety and Production teams provide frequent visits to ranches to review face covering, social distancing, and other COVID-19 protocols are being followed.

-Driscoll’s facilitates weekly calls with all independent growers that allow for the sharing of learnings and best practices across our grower network.
+At the outset of the global pandemic, Driscoll’s facilitated weekly calls with all independent growers that allow for the sharing of learnings and best practices across our grower network.
 Examples include the innovative development to retrofit existing hand washing stations into a hands-free solution.
 The sharing of this design to ensure a quick rollout of this improved food safety protocol was implemented by our growers.
 Other ideas have been quickly adopted as industry norms, including using traffic cones in the field to identify the recommended 6 feet for social distancing, staggering breaks to avoid crowding, temperature taking protocols to ensure accurate reads in the field and sharing suppliers of PPE and sanitization equipment, among many others.
 The grower communication forum included discussions about the evolving understanding of virus transmission to ensure everyone within our network was updated with the ever-changing scientific understandings of the virus.

 Community and County Engagement: